 - Ordinarily, cancellation of a student's Housing contract if the student lives in a residence hall.

 - Suspension from the University for at least one complete Fall or Spring semester following the suspension's effective date, including any intervening summer terms or inter-sessions.
-The Dean of Students may elect for the suspension to take effect immediately or to take effect upon completion of the current semester or term.
+The Director of Student Accountability may elect for the suspension to take effect immediately or to take effect upon completion of the current semester or term.

 Removal and Deferral of Steps

-Any student disciplinary record is maintained in the Office of the Dean of Students.
-Students who have received a Step 1 sanction of disciplinary reprimand may request that the step and the record be removed from their student disciplinary file.
-A request must be by submitting the Step 1 Removal Request Form.
-In order to be eligible to have the step removed, the student must meet the following criteria and present supporting documentation:
+Any student disciplinary record is maintained in the Office of Student Accountability.
+Students who have received a Step 1 sanction of disciplinary reprimand may automatically have their Step 1 sanction removed.
+In order to be eligible to have the sanction removed, the student must meet the following criteria:

 - It has been at least 12 months since the disposition of the offense by the University.